sanjukladher/ca4023-assignment-1./Part 1/README.md

 - No libraries required
 - All code is commented

+You can run this program with Anaconda jupyter notebook by uploading it or in Google Colab as well.

 To execute this you first need to create a input_file.txt which contain an example of text given in Part 1